The Night Strangler (film): Sequel

 A third film was planned, based on a story by Richard Matheson, but completed by science fiction and horror novelist William F. Nolan; the two share credit on the unproduced script.
 The third film was set aside when ABC elected to order the television series and have it produced by Universal.
-None of the original participants, aside from actors Darren McGavin and Simon Oakland, appeared in the television series.
+None of the original participants, aside from actors Darren McGavin and Simon Oakland, appeared in the television series Kolchak: The Night Stalker.

-Titled The Night Killers and set in Honolulu, Hawaii, the script had Tony Vincenzo hiring Kolchak to work for him.
+Titled The Night Killers and set in Honolulu, Hawaii, the script had Tony Vincenzo (Oakland) hiring Carl Kolchak (McGavin) to work for him.
 Once again, Kolchak discovers a cover-up — this time involving a mysterious UFO, a nuclear power plant and important people being murdered and replaced by androids.
 Kolchak ties all of this together, believing that the aliens on the UFO landed on Earth intending to set up a colony and replacing key government figures with these androids to assist them in establishing their secret colony.

+Although The Night Killers was never produced, a prose adaptation was published by Moonstone Books, and a limited edition of the film's actual script was released.